boschrexroth/ctrlx-automation-sdk/samples-cpp/datalayer.client.sub/README.md

 Running as a snap in the ctrlX CORE it will be restarted by snapd because of the `restart-condition: always` entry in snap/snapcraft.yaml.

+## Debug and Run

+1. Build the executable via cmake plugin.
+2. Launch the app with the debugger attached by pressing __F5__.

 ## Build and Install the Snap

 Build and install the snap like described [here](../README.md).